 Recently, we’ve talked about how to live simply and decrease your carbon footprint living in a tiny house.
 Even better than buying a tiny house is making your own, and Michael Janzen is blazing a trail with his free tiny pallet house.
 Not only is his house made out of recycled shipping pallets, it isn’t costing him anything to build.
 And lucky for us, he’s sharing his plans so you too can build your own tiny free house.

-You can save money, sharpen your DIY skills, and further decrease your environmental impact by following Janzen’s example of building a free pallet house … the one below, in fact, and the plans are HERE.
+You can save money, sharpen your DIY skills, and further decrease your environmental impact by following Janzen’s example of building a free pallet house.

 Keep pallets out of landfills

 Here are some disturbing statistics about shipping pallets: